PLCnext/CppExamples/README.md

 The [CppExamples](https://github.com/PLCnext/CppExamples) repository is a collection of various sample code for PLCnext Technology controllers.
-It is assumed that the reader has basic know-how of C++ programming and has read the [PLCnext Technology User Manual](https://plcnext-community.net/index.php?option=com_wrapper&view=wrapper&Itemid=353&lang=en).
+It is assumed that the reader has basic know-how of C++ programming and has read the key parts of the [PLCnext Info Center](https://www.plcnext.help/).
 Each example explains one or more topics on how to use C++11 with PLCnext Technology.
 Explanations are given in the *README.md* document and via comments in the example code.
 Each example holds separate user components which can be instantiated on a *PLCnext Control*.